Learning to synthesise the ageing brain without longitudinal data: Conclusion

-We see several avenues for future improvements.
+\textbf{Limitations and avenues for improvement.} The notion of subject identity is context specific and we do note that others in the literature also follow the same simple assumptions we make.
+We do agree though that identity should be defined as what remains invariant under ageing and neurodegenerative disease.
+Although we used several losses to help preserve subject identity of synthetic aged images, there is no guarantee that a subject's identity will be preserved, and new losses or mechanisms that could further improve identity preservation will be of high value.
+Unfortunately, without access to large data where we exhaustively explore all possible combinations of variables that we want to be equivalent (to identity) or invariant (to age, pathology) preservation of identity can only be proxied.
+The proposed model only considers predicting older brain images from young ones.
+However, performing both brain ageing and rejuvenation will provide more utility but will require more advanced design of encoding and network architecture.
+The proposed method allows for change of health status between input and output images.
+However, it does not model change of health state in between input and output.
+This is a common limitation of current works in this area~\citep{ravi2019degenerative,pawlowski2020deep,rachmadi2019predicting}.
+A potential solution is recursive image synthesis: generating a suitable intermediate image before generating the desired target output of an older age and state.
+Advances in architectures that improve image quality will enable such recursive image generation in the future.
 Conditioning mechanisms that reliably embed prior information into neural networks enabling finer control over the outputs of models are of considerable interest in deep learning.
 In this paper we design a simple yet effective way to encode both \textit{age} (continuous) and \textit{AD status} (ordinal) factors into the image generation network.
-However, as classification of MCI is challenging, use of further (fine-grained) clinical information (e.g. clinical score) to reflect health status can be of benefit.
-Incorporating additional clinical variables, e.g. gender, genotypes, etc., can become inefficient with our current approach as it may involve more dense layers.
-While new techniques are available~\citep{huang2017arbitrary,perez2018film,park2019semantic,lee2019tetris} and some prior examples on few conditioning variables~\citep{jacenkow2019conditioning} or disentanglement~\citep{chartsias2019disentangled} are promising, their utility in integrating clinical variables with imaging data is under investigation.
-Although we used brain data, the approach could be extended to other organs or estimating the future state of pathology.
+However, as classification of MCI is challenging, use of further (fine-grained) clinical information (e.g.\ clinical score) to reflect health status can be of benefit.
+Incorporating additional clinical variables, e.g.\ gender, genotypes, etc., can become inefficient with our current approach as it may involve more dense layers.
+While new techniques are available~\citep{huang2017arbitrary,perez2018film,park2019semantic,lee2019tetris} and some prior examples on few conditioning variables~\citep{jacenkow2019conditioning} or disentanglement~\citep{chartsias2019disentangled} are promising, their utility in integrating clinical variables, and replacing the need for ordinal pre-encoding of continuous or ordinal variables, with imaging data is under investigation.
+Although we used brain data, the approach could be extended to other organs.
 Furthermore, here we focus on the use of cross-sectional data to train a model to predict aged brain images.
-If longitudinal data are also available, for example within a large study aggregating several data sources, model performance could be further improved by introducing supervised losses; however, adding these losses will necessitate that they are well balanced, a known problem in semi-supervised learning~\citep{sener2018multi}.
-Our clinical demonstration focused only on MTG, but did show that our synthetic volumes (composed by stacking 2D images) can replicate clinical findings.
-We expect that advances in network compression~\citep{han2015deep} will eventually permit us to adapt 3D architectures.\footnote{In all our attempts with 3D architectures, the parameter space exploded due to the size of 3D networks.} This in turn will make further clinical analysis of ageing patterns, e.g. to evaluate the incidence of white matter hyperintensities~\citep{wardlaw2015white}, and large studies into neurodegenerative diseases, possible.
+If longitudinal data are also available, e.g.\ within a large study aggregating several data sources, model performance could be further improved by introducing supervised losses; however, adding more losses requires that they are well balanced --a known problem in semi-supervised learning~\citep{sener2018multi}.
+We showed that our synthetic volumes (composed by stacking 2D images) can achieve good quality.
+In all our attempts with 3D architectures, the parameter space exploded due to their size.
+We expect that advances in network compression~\citep{han2015deep} will eventually permit us to adapt a 3D design which should further improve visual quality and consistency of the approach and allow us to repeat our atrophy analysis not only in the MTG.